Tuesday, December 30, 2014

 }

-Many of the close() function implementation will close themself, and makes a no mark in system.
+Many of the close() function implementations will close themselves, and leave no mark in the system.

-However, few times it may do additional task to release its parent also.
+However, few times it may do additional tasks to release its parent also.
 For instance, ResultSet.close() implementations.

-From JDK 7 onwards, any resource object which extends either java.lang.AutoCloseable or java.lang.Closeable can be instanciated in try statement.
-Those resources automatically get closed after try block executions.
+From JDK 7 onwards, any resource object which extends either java.lang.AutoCloseable or java.lang.Closeable can be instantiated in a try statement.
+Those resources automatically get closed after the try block execution.

-For the resource implementor, its recommended not to throw any exception while doing close() call.
+For the resource implementor, it's recommended not to throw any exception while calling close().

 try (FileReader fr = new FileReader("text.txt");